 Baby Boomer applicants may be more wary of in-person jobs, and more senior roles could be more amenable to remote work; Gen Z applicants, as “digital natives,” may be more comfortable with the technology and virtual collaboration that remote work requires.
 Age can sometimes be an overlooked aspect of diversity, but fostering a multigenerational workforce can offer invaluable perspectives and strengths.

-Remote job seekers are looking for autonomy, work-life balance, and excellent compensation
+Remote applicants are looking for autonomy, work-life balance, and excellent compensation

 If you’re already actively recruiting remote workers, it can be useful to know what they care about and how that compares to the broader population.